MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-managing-projects-with-jobs.md

 ---
-title: Walkthrough - Managing Projects with Jobs | Microsoft Docs
+title: Walkthrough - Managing Projects with Jobs
-description: This walkthrough introduces you to the project management features in jobs.
-Jobs are a way for you to schedule the usage of your company's resources and to keep track of the various costs associated with the resources on a specific project.
-Jobs involves the consumption of employee hours, machine hours, inventory items, and other types of usage that you may want to track as a job progresses.
+description: This walkthrough introduces you to the project management features in jobs which allow you to schedule the usage of your company's resources and more.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual